symfony/symfony-docs/service_container.rst

 argument for *any* service defined in this file!
 You can bind arguments by name (e.g. ``$adminEmail``), by type (e.g. ``Psr\Log\LoggerInterface``) or both (e.g. ``Psr\Log\LoggerInterface $requestLogger``).

-.. versionadded:: 4.2

-    Since Monolog Bundle 3.5 each channel already bind into container by type-hinted alias.
-    More info in the part about :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

 The ``bind`` config can also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).